Welcome to the International Journal of Whole Schooling!

 The Journal aims to provide a place for many voices concerned with education and learning -- researchers, parents, teachers, students, community members, policy makers.
 The Journal will include a range of types of articles -- scholarly research, experiences of teachers, parents, and students, commentary, policy analysis and more.
 We have made a commitment for a Journal based on both rigorous standards of quality and providing editorial support to people with important messages but limited experience in writing.
 Click HERE to see the response of one author to the support provided by editors.

 The Journal is an Open Access journal.
 We are classed as a ‘Gold Journal’ in the Open Access classification system (Hubbard, 2007).
-As a Gold standard open access journal we strive to publish rigorous peer reviewed articles that contribute to the discourse of whole schooling at no cost to the author(s).
+As a Gold standard open access journal we strive to publish rigorous peer reviewed articles that contribute to the discourse of Whole Schooling at no cost to the author(s).
 To this end, all editors and staff at the journal give their time on a voluntary basis.
-Click HERE or more information about open access journal publishing.
-(This is a link to a PDF document; the link does not work in Safari.)
+As this is an open access journal, all content is freely available without charge to the user or his/her institution.
+Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
+This is in accordance with the BOAI definition of open access.
+All articles are licensed under a Creative Commons Attribution-No Derivatives 4.0 International License.

 Please contact us if you have feedback or questions about submissions.
-We also are interested in individuals who may wish to serve on the Editorial Review Board to review articles for publication.
-Please contact us about this as well.
+We are also interested in hearing from individuals who may wish to serve on the Editorial Review Board to review articles for publication.

-Journal staff: Drs.
-Dianne Chambers and Phyllis Jones, Editors; Michael Riley, Editorial Assistant; and Michael Peterson, Managing Editor, Whole Schooling Press (of which the Journal is a part).
+Journal staff: Editors; Jonathan Chitiyo, , Consulting Editor; Dianne Chamber Editorial Assistant; Hope Zikpi and Michael Peterson, Managing Editor, Whole Schooling Press (of which the Journal is a part).

 WHOLE SCHOOLING is an approach to creating schools that combine equity and excellence, creating good schooling for all children.
 This approach based on 8 Principles.
 Links to an overview of these principles and practices for good schooling for all are provided below.